sk2/mininet-extreme/README.md

-Mininet Extreme: An Enhanced Version of Mininet
+Mininet Extreme:
 ========================================================

+*Extreme emulation power for the most complex networks*

 ### What is Mininet Extreme?